mui/material-ui/docs/src/pages/company/careers/careers.md

 The company is bootstrapped (so far).
 It was incorporated in mid-2019 and yet growing fast (x2-3 YoY).
 We doubled the team in 2020 and are on track to do the same in 2021.

+If you're interested to learn more about how we run our company, check out our [public Handbook](https://www.notion.so/Handbook-f086d47e10794d5e839aef9dc67f324b).

 ## Our values

 - **Customer obsessed**.
 We put our customers front & center.
 We focus on delivering web experiences that feel amazing.
 We ask questions.
 We experiment with new ideas.